Ferns For Zone 11

 Ferns can be grown both outdoors and as houseplants.
 There are many species of ferns, including cinnamon fern, New York fern, hay-scented fern, and lady fern.
 Most of them seem to prefer shady to semi-shady locations.
 They’re easy to care for and prefer slightly acid soil and regular watering.
 Mulch will help the plant to retain moisture.
 Fern plants are also deer resistant.
-They are interesting plants because they’re non-flowering, and reproduce using spores that are usually found on the underside of the leaves.
+They are new plants because they’re non-flowering, and reproduce using spores that are usually found on the underside of the leaves.

 Ferns need good potting soil, average room temperatures, and need to be put in a place that doesn’t get direct sunlight and is somewhat shady.
 As in the garden, they’ll need to be kept moist as a houseplant.
-Misting the plants occasionally keeps the humidity level high and also helps keep the fronds clean.
+Misting the plants keeps the humidity level high and also helps keep the fronds clean.
 The plants are also light feeders and only need fertilizing once a month or so.

 The lady fern is one fern that can grow in full sunlight.
 Lady fern has lacy, 30 to 36-inch fronds that begin as pale green and grown darker over time.

 The cinnamon fern grows in boggy areas and swamps.
 It produces lovely sterile and fertile fronds, with the fertile fronds being somewhat shorter than the sterile fronds.
 Cinnamon fern is named because the fertile fronds eventually darken to the color of cinnamon.
 The greenery doesn’t produce cinnamon, which comes from an entirely different plant.

 New York fern has pretty, tapering fronds and is naturally found in Canada and down through the eastern part of the United States.
 New York fern can grow in quite acidic soil.